OpenCBM/OpenCBM/opencbm/cbmrpm41/Readme.txt

-  On request I perhaps may want to publish the 6502 based code under the GNU Lesser General Public License to allow others to link that code to proprietary programs or other software products, which licensing terms are incompatible to the GPL, The Star Commander for example.
+  On request I perhaps may want to publish the 6502 based code under the GNU Lesser General Public License to allow others to link that code to proprietary programs or other software products, which licensing terms are incompatible to the GPL; The Star Commander for example.

 Some of the features implemented in the rewritten  6502  routine:

-* VIA shift register usage (the core feature)
+* VIA shift register usage (the core feature), but not the shift register itself is used but the 8 bit latchable timer that drives the shift register's clock
 * VIA bugs regarding the shift register and more extracts from the former "viatimers.a65" testproject
 * virtual 24 Bit timer construction